-Leverage existing City Parks Conservancy and private philanthropy to create a separate, dedicated non-profit that is connected to the Conservancy that supports the agreed-upon Downtown scope
+Leverage existing City Parks Conservancy, a newly formed Downtown Parks Advocacy Group, and private philanthropy to create a dedicated non-profit or effort within the City Parks Conservancy supporting enhancements to Downtown parks.

 Consider the creation of a Downtown Parks and Trails Master Plan in the future should funding be available.